marcokorwinkrukowski-creator/scientific-computing/lyapunov-phytoplankton/README.md

 * `lyapunov_exponents_group2.dat` contains the Lyapunov exponents for the second group of parameter values.
 * `lyapunov_exponents_group3.dat` contains the Lyapunov exponents for the third group of parameter values.
 * `lyapunov_exponents_group4.dat` contains the Lyapunov exponents for the fourth group of parameter values.
-* `lyapunov_dimension.dat` contains the corresponding lyapunovdimension for all parameter values.
+* `lyapunov_dimension.dat` contains the corresponding Lyapunov dimension for all parameter values.

 The following figures show the convergence of the numerical estimates obtained during the simulation.